Use These Tips To Choose Your Wedding Florist With Confidence

 Choose a Florist Who is a Good Fit for You.

-It’s essential to choose a wedding florist that you are comfortable working with.
+Choose a wedding florist that you are comfortable working with.
 Whether you choose a full-service florist, a dedicated wedding and event florist, or an independent designer doesn’t matter.
 Most will be happy to share ideas and provide solutions for you, often resulting in bottom-line savings.

-Finding a florist who’s a good fit is not something you can measure by objective standards.
+Finding a florist who’s a good fit is not something you can measure entirely by objective standards.
 But after you meet with several florists, you’ll know the one you click with the best.

 Check Their Minimums

-Most florist wedding and event contracts today include an “expected minimum price” that is the basis for reserving the date.
+However, many florist wedding and event contracts today include an “expected minimum price” that is the basis for reserving the date.
 Not all florists have it in their contracts, but if they do, be sure you are prepared to meet that number before signing a contract.

 Keep an Open Mind